nielskee/draft-articles/TechnicalHiringPart2.md

 I've no idea why organisations do these, and I strongly suspect they don't either.
-If someone can show from their experience that they've work as part of a team in delivering solutions to complex problems, and their screening and technical interview shows they can write good code, I'd say their grey matter is working pretty well for them.
+If someone can show from their experience that they've worked as part of a team in delivering solutions to complex problems, and their screening and technical interview shows they can write good code, I'd say their grey matter is working pretty well for them.

 Hard pass.

-## A modified pipeline
+## A better pipeline

 TODO: diagram showing balance assessment

+If you're looking for an online silver bullet that will lighten the load of screening and interviewing candidates, well...there is one, but it's probably not the one you think.
+Sorry.

+There are tools out there that will give you a superficial sense of better efficiency, but they all come at a high cost, and it's not financial, it's human.

+For some reason, when it comes to hiring, cost is king.
+It's an odd, dissonant note in otherwise

+consider this a sign that you need to widen the pool of tech interviewers.

+The solution to being better at hiring, is to be better at hiring.